mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 person.id;
 person.id = 2; //{2, suzuki, tokyo}
 ```
-* 1: No access modifier, so not recognized as an attribute, resulting in an error
+* 1: Since it has no access modifier and is not recognized as an attribute, it results in an error.
-* 2: Out of scope, so cannot be referenced
+* 2: It cannot be referenced as it is out of scope.

 ### Implementing Interfaces

 Interfaces are implemented by abstract classes or classes.
-The way to implement them is the same as in Java.
+The implementation method is the same as in Java.
-Implementation by abstract classes is omitted as the content does not change.
+The implementation with abstract classes is omitted as the content does not change.

 ```mermaid
 classDiagram